Roy C. Wilcox

-Roy C. Wilcox (December 24, 1891 – March 30, 1975) was an American politician who was the 83rd Lieutenant Governor of Connecticut from 1933 to 1935.
+Roy Cornwell Wilcox (December 24, 1891 – March 30, 1975) was an American politician who was the 83rd Lieutenant Governor of Connecticut from 1933 to 1935.
 He previously served as President pro tempore of the Connecticut Senate.

+Personal life

+Wilcox was born on December 24, 1891, in Meriden, Connecticut, to parents George H. and Nettie Curtis Wilcox.
+He was married to Katherine Smith Wilcox, with whom he had a daughter.